GrinonBarrett/Taksidos/Core Rules/Creatures/Chalcedon.md

 **Run Speed**: It may run up to 4 yards per move.

-**Climb speed**: It may climb up to 6 yards per move, presuming it is reasonable terrin to do so.
+**Climb speed**: It may climb up to 6 yards per move, presuming it is reasonable terrain to do so.

 **Unarmed Attacks**;